PrinceChauhanhub/AskMyPDF/README.md

 # AskMyPDF 📚

 Web-App Link -> https://askmypdf07.streamlit.app/
+⚠️ **Note:**
+The Streamlit web app may take **15–30 seconds to load** if it's been inactive, as it might be in sleep mode.
+Please be patient — the app will be ready shortly!

 AskMyPDF is a powerful Streamlit web application that allows you to upload and interactively chat with multiple PDF documents using Google Gemini models via LangChain.
 It extracts and semantically understands the content of your PDFs and answers your questions contextually.